Research updates pecan tree fertilizer recommendations

 To develop a proper fertilization plan, it is essential to collect leaf samples each year in July.
 For procedures on collecting leaf samples, see Pecan Leaf Sampling.
 Samples are analyzed and used to make fertilizer recommendations for the following year.
-Collaborative work between Oklahoma State University, the Noble Foundation and Auburn University has resulted in a scientific article, Pecan Leaf Elemental Sufficiency Ranges and Fertilizer Recommendations, which is the first comprehensive paper on sufficient nutrient levels and fertilization recommendations for the entire pecan growing industry.
+Collaborative work between Oklahoma State University, the Noble Research Institute and Auburn University has resulted in a scientific article, Pecan Leaf Elemental Sufficiency Ranges and Fertilizer Recommendations, which is the first comprehensive paper on sufficient nutrient levels and fertilization recommendations for the entire pecan growing industry.

 Nitrogen (N) should be applied in late February to early March before bud-break occurs.
 In areas where flooding is known to occur, a split application is recommended.
 The first application should consist of 60 percent of the recommended amount, followed by the remaining 40 percent in May.
 Research has shown that nitrogen absorption rapidly increases when stored nitrogen pools are nearly depleted.
 This means nitrogen demand is greatest when nitrogen stores are being replenished.
 This normally occurs in the early spring during periods of rapid growth and leaf expansion (Acuna-Maldonado, et al., 2003).
 Of the nitrogen that is absorbed, approximately 93 percent is transported to stored nitrogen pools which are used the following growing season.
 This is why it is critical to apply nitrogen annually.